fluxcd/website/content/en/docs/guides/image-update.md

 #### Using Native GCP GCR Auto-Login

-There is native support for the GCP Google Container Registry available since `image-reflector-controller` [vadd-version](link to changelog) which was released with Flux release v[add-flux-ver].
+There is native support for the GCP Google Container Registry available since `image-reflector-controller` [v0.16.0][v0.16.0 image reflector changelog] which was released with Flux release v0.26.0.
 This feature is enabled by setting the `--gcp-autologin-for-gcr` flag.
 This works with both clusters that have Workload Identity enabled, and those that use the default service account.
 This flag can be added by including a patch in the `kustomization.yaml` overlay file in your `flux-system`, similar to the process described in [customize Flux manifests](../installation.md/#customize-flux-manifests):